Smug246/Luna-NitroGenerator/README.md

 python v3.10.1 or higher
 ```

-### 1. Download The NitroGen.py File:
+### 1. Open the install.bat:
 ```
-Download the file then open it with either cmd or python launcher.
-Make sure you have installed the requirements beforehand.
+This file will download all the required modules for you.
+You can then open the .py file with either cmd or python launcher.
 ```

 ### 2. Input Amount Of Codes